Event logs

 The following RBAC rules apply to the event logs feature:

-- Project Owners and Project Editors can view and filter event logs
+- Project owners and editors can view and filter event logs

 To activate event logs: